pniksirat/_traffic_sgn/README.md

 Project specifications, the project will require:
 * the Ipython notebook with the code
 * the code exported as an html file
-* a writeup report either as a markdown
+* a writeup report as a markdown

 The Project